ajpung/colt/README.md

 # Introduction
-A tool for predicting the age of horses and other equine species based on dental images.
+A tool for predicting the age of horses and other equine species based on dental images..

 # Equine dental aging
 ## Introduction